COVID-19 update: February 15th 2021

 Why is COVID-19 considered so bad?

 The vast majority of people infected with COVID-19 will have mild respiratory signs such as a fever, cough, shortness of breath, sore throat and runny nose.
 However in some people the disease progresses to pneumonia and other serious health conditions.
 In severe cases patients need intubation and ventilation in the ICU.
 This video – “What Coronavirus actually does to the human body” – is a very good explanation of what the virus does and we recommend that everyone watches it.

 COVID-19 is a newly emerged virus and none of the human population has any immunity to it.
 It can spread quickly: through inhalation of infected droplets in the air or by touching infected surfaces and transferring the virus to your eyes/nose/mouth.
-People with suppressed immune systems or other medical conditions are even more at risk of severe infections.
+People with suppressed immune systems or other medical conditions are greater risk of severe infections.